Not using data is a missed opportunity for SaaS companies.

 Ensure customers that your SaaS product is trustworthy.
 And social proof helps decrease the customer’s purchasing resistance.

-Case studies provide insight into a current customer’s story.
+Case studies provide insight into the current customer’s story.
 They also convince prospects who need that extra push to purchase.
 HelpScout provides interested buyers with video case studies.

 Walter Rogers, CEO of CCI Global Holdings, advises to never misrepresent the benefits of your product: